Cypher-inc/Text-Generation-using-LSTM/README.md

-# 🧠 Text Generation using RNN in Keras
+# 🧠 Text Generation using LSTM

 This project shows how to train a simple text generation model using Recurrent Neural Networks (RNNs) with Keras.
 The model learns to predict the next word in a sentence based on the previous words.